Douglas Adams: The Hitchhiker's Guide to the Galaxy

 The Hitchhiker's Guide to the Galaxy was a concept for a science-fiction comedy radio series pitched by Adams and radio producer Simon Brett to BBC Radio 4 in 1977.
 Adams came up with an outline for a pilot episode, as well as a few other stories (reprinted in Neil Gaiman's book Don't Panic: The Official Hitchhiker's Guide to the Galaxy Companion) that could be used in the series.

-According to Adams, the idea for the title occurred to him while he lay drunk in a field in Innsbruck, Austria, gazing at the stars.
+According to Adams, the idea for the title occurred to him in 1971 while he lay drunk in a field in Innsbruck, Austria, gazing at the stars.
 He was carrying a copy of the Hitch-hiker's Guide to Europe, and it occurred to him that "somebody ought to write a Hitchhiker's Guide to the Galaxy".

 Despite the original outline, Adams was said to make up the stories as he wrote.
 He turned to John Lloyd for help with the final two episodes of the first series.
 Lloyd contributed bits from an unpublished science fiction book of his own, called GiGax.
 Very little of Lloyd's material survived in later adaptations of Hitchhiker's, such as the novels and the TV series.
 The TV series was based on the first six radio episodes, and sections contributed by Lloyd were largely re-written.

 BBC Radio 4 broadcast the first radio series weekly in the UK starting 8 March 1978, lasting until April.
 The series was distributed in the United States by National Public Radio.
 Following the success of the first series, another episode was recorded and broadcast, which was commonly known as the Christmas Episode.
 A second series of five episodes was broadcast one per night, during the week of 21–25 January 1980.

-While working on the radio series (and with simultaneous projects such as The Pirate Planet) Adams developed problems keeping to writing deadlines that got worse as he published novels.
-Adams was never a prolific writer and usually had to be forced by others to do any writing.
+While working on the radio series (and with simultaneous projects such as The Pirate Planet) Adams found difficulty in keeping to writing deadlines; the problem became worse as he proceeded to publish novels.
+He was never a prolific writer and usually had to be forced by others to do any writing.
 This included being locked in a hotel suite with his editor for three weeks to ensure that So Long, and Thanks for All the Fish was completed.
-He was quoted as saying, "I love deadlines.
+Adams was quoted as saying, "I love deadlines.
 I love the whooshing noise they make as they go by."
-Despite the difficulty with deadlines, Adams wrote five novels in the series, published in 1979, 1980, 1982, 1984, and 1992.
+Despite the difficulty with deadlines, he wrote five novels in the series, published in 1979, 1980, 1982, 1984, and 1992.